Special Education Advisory Committee (SEAC)

 Please read the Membership in the Michigan Special Education Advisory Committee (SEAC) document to determine if you and/or someone you know meets the Defined Member at Large requirements for membership.

-Applications will be accepted until July 1, 2021.
+Applications will be accepted at the email below until openings are filled.

 SEAC members are appointed by the State Board of Education.
 There are up to 33 members of the SEAC who represent a diverse group of stakeholders (parents, administrators, service providers, advocates, and consumers) concerned with the education of all children, including students with disabilities.